NumaPumpilius/solidity_interview/README.md

 ## Task 3: Vulnerability

 The goal is to steal funds from the VulnerableLender contact.
 The contract uses VulnerableLiquidityPool as a price feed.
 VulnerableLiquidityPool is a simplified AMM DEX for ETH-SyntheticETH pair that issues LPTokens for the provided liquidity.
 You can find LPToken and SyntheticETH contracts in the periphery folder.

+* Create an Attacker contract that exploits the existing vulnerability
-Your goal is to modify the Attacker contract to pass the ExploitTest.
+* Create a Foundry Test that proves the Attacker contract ability to steal funds from the VulnerableLender contact